The Oregonian Building: Vacation and demolition

 In 1892, the newspaper's circulation was only 13,000 for the daily edition, 16,000 on Sundays, but by 1940 daily circulation had grown to 138,472 on weekdays and 167,210 on Sundays.
 The Oregonian had again outgrown its space, and the company began planning for a new building in 1944.
 As with the 1892 move, this relocation also afforded the opportunity to upgrade to a newer model of printing press, a higher-capacity one made by R. Hoe & Company.

 The new Oregonian Building of 1948 was located seven blocks south of the old one, facing Southwest Broadway and filling an entire city block bounded by Broadway, Jefferson and Columbia Streets, and 6th Avenue.
 Twenty-two years earlier, the mansion home of prominent Portland businessman and former mayor William S. Ladd had occupied the site, until demolished in 1926.
 The newspaper staff moved to the new building in June 1948, and the new printing press was brought into use on June 7, 1948.
 There were 842 Oregonian employees working in the old building at the time of the move to the new quarters on Broadway.
-The old Oregonian Building's large clock was turned off on July 30, 1948, never to resume.
+The old Oregonian Building's large clock was turned off on July 30, 1948, never to resume operation.